nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## Planned Enhancements

+### Improve user feedback during command confirmation
-- Currently, if the application is waiting for a command to be confirmed, users are not allowed to execute any other command, and will be prompted to confirm by keying in 'y' or 'n' into the command box.
+Currently, if the application is waiting for a command to be confirmed, users are not allowed to execute any other command, and will be prompted to confirm by keying in 'y' or 'n' into the command box.
 However, the application will still attempt to parse the user's input and display a parse error message if the input is not a valid command.
 This causes the previous command feedback to be overridden, which may lead to confusion for the user.
 This is not fixed in